 An individual (noncommercial) or service (commercial) can be your LLC’s registered agent.
 Whatever type of registered agent you choose, they must have a physical address in South Dakota.
 They can have a separate mailing address, but there must at least be a physical (non-P.O. box) address.

-You assign your registered agent when you file your LLC’s Articles of Organization.
+To form an LLC in the state of South Dakota, you must assign your registered agent when you file your LLC’s Articles of Organization.
 An LLC formation service can file Articles of Formation, or you can file them.

 If you choose to file everything yourself, you can complete the LLC filing process online or by mail: